uclokm/barsforpars/README.md

 # Bars 4 Pars

-A small side project I built for pub golf nights with my partner and friends.
+A small side project I built for people to play pub golf.

 Honestly just an excuse to experiment with UI design and learn a few new technologies.
 The goal was simply to make organising rounds and keeping score easier without relying on spreadsheets and group chats.